 Pears are a common fruit; they’re usually sweet and shaped like a bell.
 They also come in a variety of textures and colors, though the health benefits of all types are similar.
-We can enjoy crispy pears, soft pears, green pears and even pink ones.
+We can enjoy crispy pears, soft pears, green pears, and even pink ones.

 When you slice a pear open, the flesh looks similar to that of apples.
 The flavor is different, though still delicious.
-You can eat a pear like you would eat and apple, but it can also be cut up and mixed into salads, used in smoothies, or even candied to make a sugary treat.
+You can eat a pear like you would eat apples, but it can also be cut up and mixed into salads, used in smoothies, or even candied to make a sugary treat.

 As long as we leave the sugar out of it, though, pears can be a very beneficial and healthy snack or part of a well-balanced meal.
 Let’s have a look at some of these benefits now: